promptfile/promptfile/README.md

 npm run build
 ```

-Usually you'll want to launch the VSCode extension in development mode.
+Usually you'll want to launch the VS Code extension in development mode.
 Use the `Run Extension` launch configuration (`F5` keybinding).
 This will automatically run the build step if necessary.

 ### Tests